acritelli/certificateSSH/README.md

 Setup is designed to be fairly straightforward.
 First, the **hosts** file should be modified to accurately represent your environment.
 The following groups of hosts are implemented:

 * certificateAuthority - this is the host that will sign and create certificates for all other users.
+Certificates are signed for a period of 1 week, per the existingCA role.
 * bastionHosts - these hosts contain all user accounts and keypairs, and are used as "jump hosts" to other hosts in the environment
 * Other hosts (i.e. webservers, dbservers) - these are the remaining hosts in the environment.
 Each additional host should also have a group_vars file with a list of the appropriate principals that can be used for login (see below).